e82eric/SimpleWindowManager/README.md

   - Monacle
   - Deck (hybrid of Tile and Monacle where the master position is fixed and the windows in the secondary position can be cycled through)
 - Scratch Windows
-  - Simple short lived terminal application that mapped to key bindings.
-(My 2 most common are fzf commands for launching applications and killing processes)
+  - Simple short lived terminal application mapped to key bindings.
+- Scratch Menus
+  - A really simple generic menu/filter is included that works similar to fzf and can be bound to keybindings

 ## Some things to note
 - Workspace rules and definitions are set in Config.c